Michal-Atlas/DawnStorm/System/index.md

 |     7     | Heat any metal you lock eyesight with to be painful to touch |
 |    10     | Fireball                                                  |

-If you can't place your spell, ask your GM, perhaps write down what you learned and make a spellbook
+> If you can't place your spell, ask your GM, perhaps write down what you learned and make a spellbook.

-For other spell suggestions and costs, check the [Grimoire](../Grimoire).
+> For other spell suggestions and costs, check the [Grimoire](../Grimoire).

-**Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your *Soul Resources*.
-At any time you may spend a Soul resource to increase your current mana by your *Soul Rank*.
+**Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your `Soul Resources`.
+At any time you may spend a Soul resource to increase your current mana by your `Soul Rank`.
 Magic works through magical symbols.
 Spell-casters can create these circles in the air instantaneously, however these persist only for a single round.

 ## Combat

     Thoughts:
-    Danger based on successes\
+    Danger based on successes
-    Initiative based on successes, initiative pushback\
+    Initiative based on successes, initiative pushback
-    Roll at end of encounter to quickly start\
+    Roll at end of encounter to quickly start
-    Base resource of 2\
+    Base resource of 2
-    If a party is surprised they become stumbled\
-    Obvious advantage gives you two maneuvers instead of one\
-    If an attack roll exceeds your remaining resources, you have to spend an additional resource.
-Two, if over double your remaining resources of said type.\
+    If a party is surprised they become stumbled Obvious advantage gives you two maneuvers instead of one If an attack roll exceeds your remaining resources, you have to spend an additional resource.
+Two, if over double your remaining resources of said type.
     10 Second round

 ### Attacks